neutron-org/dex-quint-model/modelReport.md

 Alternatively, and much more lucrative, is a user front-running any initial deposit to a new pool.

 NOTE: This particular violation seems to be stemming from the assumption that every pool's value will be significantly larger than the deposit value.
-Indeed, the calculation for the autoswap fee starts with the goal of bringing deposit amounts to match the ration of the pool, where sometimes it would be easier to do it the other way round.
+Indeed, the calculation for the autoswap fee starts with the goal of bringing deposit amounts to match the ratio of the pool, where sometimes it would be easier to do it the other way round.

+Discussing this issue with the dev team, they informed us they were aware of the issue and were planning to address it by runtime monitoring, especially in the initial phase of pool creation.

 2. [POOL-RATIO-CONSTANT] Repeated rounding can change the ratio of the pool significantly (even without autoswap disabled).
 In the `violationRuns.qnt::autoswapIssueRun`, we give an example in which the ratio starts at 0.0136 and is then changed into 0.0055 within 4 steps.